cyyself/TCPTP-booster/README.md

 # TCPTP-booster

-This is an simple program to make your Linux server act as TCP Transparent Proxy.
+This is a simple program to make your Linux server act as TCP Transparent Proxy.

 # Usage:
 ```